By Ben Jimenez

 GLOCK had just released the G17 and some in Congress began speechifying about “undetectable pistols” getting through airport security.
 The U.S. military had just retired the classic 1911A1 pistol and replaced it with an Italian 9mm “mouse gun.”
 People were hyperventilating as the sacred cows of the gun world were slain one at a time.

-Flash forward to 2018 when almost every police department in the country issues some sort of semi-auto pistol to their officers.
-The NYPD, who had allowed officers of a certain tenure to keep their .38 Specials, finally retired those officers and their guns, ending over 120 years of the .38 wheel gun on patrol in the five boroughs.
+Flash forward to the 21st century when virtually every police department in the country issues some sort of semi-auto pistol to their officers.
+The NYPD, who had allowed officers of a certain tenure to keep their .38 Specials, finally retired those officers and their guns in 2018, ending over 120 years of the .38 wheel gun on patrol in the five boroughs.

 The downside to this is that we now have generations of police patrolling the streets who have never held a revolver and have no idea how to operate one.
-They often don’t know how to open the cylinder to clear it if they run across one in the wild or check to see if it’s loaded or not.
+They often don’t know how to open the cylinder to clear the gun if they run across one in the wild or even check to see if it’s loaded or not.

 And the issue isn’t limited to revolvers.
-If you are an armed professional or a civilian who carries a handgun for personal defense, you need to know how to run the majority of the guns you might run across.
+If you’re an armed professional or a civilian who carries a handgun for personal defense, you need to know how to run the majority of the guns you might run across.

 If you have prepared yourself in the ways of armed self-defense, you need to know how to utilize the tools at hand, even if they’re not the most modern or ideal.
 A 100-year-old gun with one round in it can still kill you as dead as one that rolled off the assembly line yesterday.